spkelle2/Equipment_Routing_Docs/_build/html/_sources/daily-routing.rst.txt

         a given day.
 This list also includes the hubs, where the equipment haulers start and end their day.
 They're represented as different numbers but can be same physical location.
 This list has length :math:`n+1`.
-The hubs are :math:`locations_{0}` and :math:`locations_{n+1}`.
+The hubs are :math:`\text{locations}_{0}` and :math:`\text{locations}_{n+1}`.

     * customers (indexed by :math:`i`)
         A list of only just the sites with demand for drop-offs and pick-ups on a given day.
-Has length :math:`n-1`.
+This list has length :math:`n-1`.

     * route constraints, :math:`D_{i,j}`
         A matrix of the number of times the route from site, :math:`i`, to site, :math:`j`, can be traveled, indexed in the same order as the locations parameter.
-Forces the model to adhere to real world constraints, like an equipment hauler not being able to drop equipment off at a site, :math:`j`, if he just came from a site, :math:`i`, where he also dropped equipment off.
-(Equipment always stays in a set and takes the full capacity of a semi-truck; therefore, this equipment hauler would have no equipment to drop off.)
-This will force an equipment hauler to return to the hub (where he starts and ends his day) to unload or reload his semi-truck when he can no longer meet the demand of any remaining sites with his semi-truck in its current state (either with an equipment set or empty).
+Forces the model to adhere to these real world
+        constraints:

+        * A hauler must alternate between dropping-off equipment and picking- up equipment.

+        * A hauler can only use the demand from one site to satisfy an opposite demand at another if both demands have not already been satisfied.

     * travel, :math:`t_{i,j}`
         A matrix stating how many miles apart a site, :math:`i`, is from a site, :math:`j`, indexed in the same order as the locations list.